 BIVALIRUDIN IN FONDAPARINUX PRE-TREATED PATIENTS UNDERGOING PCI

 Fondaparinux is a factor Xa inhibitor, given subcutaneously.
 Today, this drug is approved in patients undergoing orthopedic surgery and as initial therapy for venous thromboembolisms.
-The clinical value of fondaparinux in patients with ACS have also been investigated [54].
+The clinical value of fondaparinux in patients with ACS has also been investigated [54].
 The PENTUA (Pentasaccharide in Unstable Angina) study on NSTEMI patients compared different doses of fondaparinux against enoxaparin in patients with non-ST elevation ACS.
-In PCI patients, there were no significant difference between the groups in the primary endpoint of death, MI, or recurrent ischemia at the end of 9 days [55].
+In PCI patients, there were no significant differences between the groups in the primary endpoint of death, MI, or recurrent ischemia at the end of 9 days [55].
 A study done on 20,078 patients with ACS were randomly assigned to receive either Fondaparinux (2.5 mg daily) or enoxaparin (1 mg per kilogram of body weight twice daily) for a mean of six days and evaluated death, myocardial infarction, or refractory ischemia at nine days (the primary outcome); major bleeding; and their combination.
 Patients were followed for up to six months.
 Fondaparinux was found to be similar to enoxaparin in reducing the risk of ischemic events at nine days, but it substantially reduced major bleeding complications and improved long term mortality and morbidity [56].

 The OASIS-5 study compared 2.5 mg daily fondaparinux with enoxaparin 1 mg/kg twice daily for a mean of 6 days in over 20,000 patients with ACS.
 The primary endpoint of death, MI, or refractory ischemia at 9 days was similar between the groups and there was a non-significant trend toward lower event rates with fondaparinux at 30 days.
 Furthermore, Fondaparinux markedly lowered the rates of bleeding (2.2 % vs 4.1 %).
 The mortality rates with fondaparinux were lower at both 30 and 180 days follow-up [57].
 However, OASIS-6 (Sixth Organization to Assess Strategies in Acute Ischemic Syndromes) was a randomized, double-blind study performed on STEMI patients.
 2.5 mg dose fondaparinux was compared to UFH.
 It showed that the patients in the fondaparinux group had excess PCI complications and catheter thrombosis rates.
 In this study, no benefit was seen in death and reinfarction rates with fondaparinux in patients undergoing primary PCI [58].